anerv/cycling_data_quality/README.md

 #### COMPARE

 - **[03a_extrinsic_analysis_metrics](https://github.com/anerv/cycling_data_quality/blob/main/scripts/COMPARE/03a_extrinsic_analysis_metrics.ipynb):** The extrinsic analysis compares the results computed in the intrinsic analysis of the OSM and reference data.
 The analysis considers for example differences in network density and structure, and differing connectivity across the study area.
 - **[03b_extrinsic_analysis_feature_matching](https://github.com/anerv/cycling_data_quality/blob/main/scripts/COMPARE/03b_extrinsic_analysis_feature_matching.ipynb):** The fourth notebook contains functionality for matching corresponding features in the reference and OSM data.
-This step is more computationally expensive, but gives an excellent overview of different geometries and/or errors of missing or excess data.
+This step is more computationally expensive but gives an excellent overview of different geometries and/or errors of missing or excess data.

 ---